-In the 2013 Essay-Writing Assignment, students were required to respond to a prompt that provided a context and a collection of materials that students could use, if they wished.
+In the 2015 Essay-Writing Assignment, students were required to respond to a prompt that provided a context and a collection of materials that students could use, if they wished.
 Students were to respond in the form of a persuasive essay.
-The wording of the assignment in posing the question, "Should schools stop selling junk food?" and inviting students to "Write a persuasive essay to submit to the superintendent of the Carely School Board that clearly states your point of view on the junk food ban" encouraged students to bring their knowledge and experiences into their writing.
+The wording of the assignment in posing the question "Should schools offer students a later school start time?" and inviting students to "Write a persuasive essay to the principal of Carely School that clearly states your point of view regarding a later school day start time" encouraged students to bring their knowledge and experiences into their writing.

 Training for the marking session always emphasizes the need to look at the strengths of the writer and to mark only what is written.
 When marking, markers conscientiously examined the "Focus" section of the scoring categories to orient themselves to distinctions within the scoring criteria as well as the various scoring descriptors in each scoring scale in order to arrive at judgments regarding the qualities of a response.
-Markers conscientiously used their exemplar documents to support the scoring criteria in helping distinguish between scoring categories.
+Markers conscientiously used their exemplar documents to support the scoring criteria in distinguishing among scoring categories.
 Each response is to be reviewed according to each category in the scoring criteria.
 Every effort is made to score each response in a valid and reliable manner.

 Students responded to the prompt bringing their prior knowledge and experience into their writing.
 Teachers who took part in the marking session noted that many students were adept at listing the pros and cons related to the issue and responded in a realistic manner.
+They also noted that students who chose one position tended to present a stronger argument in their writing.